adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 git init
 ```

-Create a README.md file, make sure that it's in the right place using ls in your current directory.
-Also, check that a .gitignore file has been created and that it contains: _site, .sass-cache
+Create a `README.md` file, make sure that it's in the right place using ls in your current directory.
+Also, check that a `.gitignore` file has been created and that it contains: `_site`, `.sass-cache`
-and .jekyll-metadata.
+and `.jekyll-metadata`.

 ```.sh